oikeusministerio/docsbox/README.md

 }
 ```

+## Get Converted File

 If the conversion service used a VIA file the converted file also will be saved in VIA and returns the new file id.
 If the file was sent directly to the conversion service, the converted file is sent when its requested

-Request converted file:
+### Request
+    GET    /conversion-service/get-converted-file/{task_id}

+### Response
+#### Using VIA
+    Content-Type: application/json

+    {
+        convertable: true,
+        fileId: via_file_id,
+        fileName: filename,
+        mimeType: [application/pdf, application/vnd.openxmlformats-officedocument.wordprocessingml.document, ...],
+        fileType: [PDF/A, Microsoft Word 2007/2010 XML, ...],
+        status: finished,
+        taskId: task_id
+        fileSize: converted file size in bytes
+    }

+#### Without VIA
+    Content-Type: {file_mimetype}
+    Content-Disposition: attachment; filename={filename}
+    Body: Raw Data

+### Error Responses
+    404 - message: Unknown task_id.

+### Examples:
+##### Using VIA file ID for conversion.
 ```bash
 $ curl -X GET http://localhost/conversion-service/get-converted-file/bbf78afd-011c-4815-95da-17b810fa4f5f
 {